Teyah Goldie

-Teyah Doreen Bliss Goldie (/en/; born 27 June 2004) is an English footballer who plays for Women's Super League club London City Lionesses and the England under-23 national team.
+Teyah Doreen Bliss Goldie (/en/; born 27 June 2004) is an English footballer who plays as a centre-back for Women's Super League club Crystal Palace, on loan from London City Lionesses, and the England under-23 national team.
 A product of Arsenal Women's Academy, she has also previously played for Watford.

 Club career

+Arsenal, 2021–25

 Goldie made her Arsenal debut on 18 April 2021, coming off the bench in a 10–0 FA Cup win over Gillingham.
 She made her Champions League debut on 18 August 2021, coming on in the 76th minute of a 4–0 win against Okzhetpes.

+Loan to Watford, 2022

 On 22 January 2022, she joined Watford of the Women's Championship on a dual registration agreement.
 She was awarded Watford Player of the Month for February, but her loan spell was cut short when she ruptured her anterior cruciate ligament against Sheffield United on 5 March 2022.

+Return to Arsenal, 2022–24

 On her 18th birthday, 27 June 2022, Goldie signed her first professional contract with Arsenal.

+In August 2023, Goldie ruptured her ACL, for the second time, in her other leg, not long after recovering from her first rupture, joining four other players in the club to have ruptured their ACL within the same period.

+Loan to London City Lionesses, 2024–25

 On 15 August 2024, she joined London City Lionesses of the Women's Championship on a one-year loan.

-On 8 May 2025, it was announced that Goldie would leave Arsenal at the end of the season, having started out her youth career with the club in 2011, making six appearances and having loan spells with Watford and London City Lionesses during her time.
+On 8 May 2025, it was announced that Goldie would leave Arsenal at the end of the season, having started out her youth career with the club in 2011 and making six senior appearances.

-London City Lionesses
+London City Lionesses, 2025–

-On 7 July 2025, London City Lionesses announced that Goldie would be signing for them on a permanent contract after her year on loan came to an end.
+On 7 July 2025, London City Lionesses announced that Goldie would be signing a permanent contract with the club after her year on loan came to an end.

+Loan to Crystal Palace, 2026–

+In July 2026, it was announced that Goldie would join Crystal Palace on loan for the 2026–27 season.